 So how do you distinguish your offers as “top of the funnel?”
 Well, you need to conduct thorough keyword research and avoid terms like “buy now,” “apply now,” or “signup today” – you get the gist.
-If your call-to-actions are too aggressive and low-down in the funnel, then the searchers are going to feel like you’re proposing on the first date.
+If your calls to action are too aggressive, then the searchers are going to feel like you’re proposing on the first date.
 Take a step back and get into the mind-set of the searcher.
 Instead cater your paid search experience to…

 Have you ever received an offering prompting you to opt into a newsletter or sign up for a demo when you weren’t even familiar with the company’s brand?
 You look cross-eyed at the email and hit your trash icon while simultaneously rolling your eyes.
 Pushing too hard before the lead is ready will blow up in your face.
 But how do you ensure potential leads don’t slip through the cracks?

 Provide ongoing thought leadership and education.

 Do not serve up your offerings right away, but rather establish brand awareness and credibility with quality content.
 “We like to stay top of mind from a marketing perspective by providing ongoing thought leadership,” says Laura Taylor, WordStream’s Vice President of Acquisition and Experience Design.
 “Part of a robust marketing strategy is to make sure you have educational content all along the funnel.”